 image

-The beautiful Treak Cliff Cavern, located on the edge of Castleton in the Peak District, offers a fantastic day out for the whole family.
-It’s the famous home of Britain’s rarest mineral, Blue John stone, where you can see it in its natural setting, the only place in the world it can be found!
+Treak Cliff Cavern, located on the edge of Castleton in the Peak District, offers a fantastic day out for the whole family.
+It is the home of Britain’s rarest mineral, Blue John Stone, Treak Cliff Hill is the only place in the world where Blue John Stone occurs naturally.

-Explore the stunning Peak District underground landscape, with natural caverns and ancient lead mining caves, walking through awe-inspiring chambers lined with Blue John stone formations, fossils, stalactites and stalagmites.
+Explore the stunning Peak District underground landscape, with natural caverns and ancient lead mining caves, walking through awe-inspiring chambers lined with Blue John stone, fossils, stalactites and stalagmites.

 Treak Cliff Cavern: Underground Beauty